The reality is that:

 Replication and Sustainability

 The most important thing to remember about these stages is that they all exist inter-dependently.
 They work together in synergy.
 It’s a specific sequence that must be followed.
-Flow can’t exist independently of the other three.
+FLOW can’t exist independently of the other four stages.

 So be patient.
 Be deliberate.
 Train intentionally.
 We can use this framework as a means of studying the implementation into our own lives, and use it to become better versions of ourselves and achieve things we never thought possible.

 Want to learn more about how to implement the flow cycle into your days and sequence for success?